-FREE Shipping on all orders over $50 in the contiguous U.S.
+Free Shipping on all orders over $50 in the U.S.

-FREE Shipping on all orders over $50 in the contiguous U.S.
+Free Shipping on all orders over $50 in the U.S.

 The story of our Murano glass cherries almost didn't happen.